QnnOkabayashi/qnnokabayashi.github.io/_posts/2022-9-5-Diplomat @ Google.md

     const Bar& get_bar() { /* ... */ }
 }
 ```
-Fundementally, this idea is very straightforward and not too difficult to
+Fundementally, this idea is straightforward and not too difficult to implement...
-implement.
-Right? _Right?_
+right?

 ## Challenge 1: Lifetime Subtyping

-Unfortunately, not all code lives on this happy path.
-Check this out:
+Wrong.

+Some people want to watch the world burn.
+Some people want to use lifetime bounds.
 ```rust
 // `Foo` and `Bar` same as above impl<'a> Foo<'a> {